 Pea shoots, wān dòu miáo (豌豆苗) or simply dòu miáo is a tasty vegetable that is readily available these days in many restaurants and Chinese markets.
 “Pea leaves” is probably the most accurate description for this veggie as the plants that are harvested are more than just sprouts with fairly large leaves as you can see from the picture below.
 In fact, I think the larger leaves are actually more tender than the smaller sprouts you sometimes find that are cut when they are only 3 to 4 inches high!

-Dòu miáo has become fairly popular recently, and can usually be found all year around (at varying price points, of course), but the big season is in the fall and winter when you can get them more readily and for more reasonable prices (at least here in the Northeast).
+Dòu miáo has become fairly popular recently among the wide choice of Chinese vegetables and can usually be found all year around (at varying price points, of course).
+That said, the big season is in the fall and winter when you can get them more readily and for more reasonable prices (at least here in the US Northeast).
 Our theory on this is that during the spring and summer, farmers are growing beans and peas for the beans and peas!
 So there’s no reason to harvest the leaves; during this time pea leaves may sell for as high as $6.49 a pound.
 Yes, they are light in weight but $6.49 a pound is starting to approach close to the price of a good cut of beef!
-(Makes us miss Beijing, where we could get plentiful seasonal vegetables for a fraction of what they cost in the US!)
+(Makes us miss Beijing wet markets, where we could get plentiful seasonal vegetables for a fraction of what they cost in the US!)

 We recently posted a Stir-Fried Pea Tips dish that looks great and tastes even better, especially if you’re a lover of leafy greens, like us.
 Give it a try if you can get your hands on some of these tender leaves!